npalladium/server-seer/README.md

     * _server_handler_ - the server that is being monitored, for the application
     * _entriesPerCycle_ - how many entries will be checked on each cycle
     * _cycleFrequency_ - how often entries will be parsed, and attempted to be sent
+* _cleanupFrequency_ - how often a cleanup is ran, seconds
+* _cleanupOldestEntry_ - oldest entry to keep in the database during cleanup, seconds

 ## Known and tested commands